dingo-d/woo-solo-api/README.md

 * [Composer](https://getcomposer.org/)
 * [Node.js](https://nodejs.org/en/)

-The project is built following PSR-12 standards, and uses PSR-4 autoloading.
-To install the development dependencies you'll need to run
+The project follows PSR-12 standards, and uses PSR-4 autoloading.
+To install the development dependencies you'll need to run:

 ```bash
 composer install
 ```

-To bundle the scripts and styles you'll need to run
+To bundle the scripts and styles you'll need to run:

 ```bash
 npm install
 npm run build
 ```

-During the development you can use watch mode
+During the development you can use watch mode:

 ```bash
 npm run watch
 ```

-There are a lot of composer scripts available for checking the code quality ([PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/), [PHPStan](https://github.com/phpstan/phpstan)), and the code is covered with tests which are ran on [wp-browser](https://github.com/lucatume/wp-browser/).
+There are a lot of composer scripts available for checking the code quality ([PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/), [PHPStan](https://github.com/phpstan/phpstan)), and the code has tests which are built using [wp-browser](https://github.com/lucatume/wp-browser/).

 ### Running tests

 To run tests, you'll need to set up [testing environment](https://wpbrowser.wptestkit.dev/getting-started/setting-up-minimum-wordpress-installation), and modify your `.env.testing`.
 In order to run acceptance tests, you'll need to install selenium and chrome webdriver.
 You can read the official Codeception WebDriver [documentation](https://codeception.com/docs/modules/WebDriver#Selenium) on setting those up.

-Once everything is set up for you, you can run the tests using Composer scripts:
+Once you set up everything, you can run the tests using Composer scripts:

 ```bash
 composer test:acceptance